prashantmi/Androsploit/README.md

 * Contact:- prashantmindia@gmail.com

 # License
 * Android-H is licensed under the GPL license.
-See [LICENSE](LICENSE) for more information.
+See docs(LICENSE) for more information.

 # Disclaimer